v79/Cantilever/DevDiary/posts/generating-an-index-page.md

 This could be an aside, or a list of links, or any other valid HTML block.
 ```

 I've used the `---` marker to split the page into sections, and each section must have a name (`#section-one`) for to be rendered.
 A page (or a post, or any other file) must have a _template_ in the first, unnamed section.
-After which you can add custom attributes, idenfied with the '#' marker, which will be sent directly to the Handlebars model.
+After which you can add custom attributes, identified with the '#' marker, which will be sent directly to the Handlebars model.

 With in place, the application will apply the Handlebars renderer to the template file, plugging in all the values.
 A simplified template might look like this: